 These laws apply to NSW light vehicles up to 15 years old, including cars, trailers, caravans and motorcycles.
 A light vehicle is a registrable vehicle less than 4.5 tonnes gross vehicle mass (GVM )in weight.

 In NSW alone more than 3000 vehicles are written off every year.
-The main reason for the change of law is in the past many car buyers who buy these cars and cosmetically repair it and sold it at higher price.
+The main reason for the change of law is in the past many car buyers who buy these cars and cosmetically repair it and sold it at a higher price.

 In recent times RTA or now called RMS has been strict with the written of cars.
-This has given the opportunity for scrap car buyers to buy the written off cars for cash and use them for parts and scrap metal.
+This has given the opportunity for scrap car buyers to buy the written off Cars for Cash and use them for parts and scrap metal.